 Headquartered in the Netherlands, with world-renowned coach Raymond Verheijen serving as CEO, the WFA services over 2,000 football specialists in more than 20 countries per year.
-This year, Verheijen spoke at the United Soccer Coaches Convention.
+In 2019, Verheijen spoke at the United Soccer Coaches Convention.

 Youth Soccer News: The World Football Academy USA is one of the world’s leading independent education institutes for coaches, staff, and players but in a sea of educational programs for coaches with what seems like an endless wave of options, this program is distinctly different.

 What makes it different is not just the material but the presenter.

 Not afraid to offend, Raymond Verheijen is outspoken, brash, honest and ultimately profoundly great.